partikelir/technocrat/readme.md

 * Big, beautiful typesetting for [easy reading](http://ia.net/blog/100e2r/).
 * Consistent vertical rhythm (excluding images; that's just too much trouble).
 * Full-width view for images and galleries.
 Great for photo-blogging.
-* Truly responsive images with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
+* Truly responsive images and complex layouts with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
 Visitors on mobile will load smaller images than those on bigger screens!
 * Built-in [AJAX Page Loader](https://github.com/synapticism/wp-ajax-page-loader) script (click "next" and more content will appear).
 Not unlike Infinite Scroll but custom-coded for high performance.
 * Built-in AJAX contact form page template; no need for a wasteful plugin.
 * Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
 * Custom template swapping; display posts in a gallery of thumbnails, a list, or as the original posts.
 Great for portfolios.
 * Smart context-dependent search form and search redirects (singletons and blank queries).
 * Google Web Font support; configure in `functions-config.php`.
-* Image metadata module; a bit like what can be seen on Flickr (date captured, focus, ISO, etc.).
 * Footer info module; customize the copyright blurb at the bottom of each page.
 * Related posts optionally weighted by taxonomy, number of comments, presence of post thumbnail/featured image, etc.
 * SVG icon sheet support; seamlessly integrate SVG icons from any open source icon set.